priyodarshi/Covid_R/README.md

 # Covid_R
-Analysis of a coronavirus dataset from Kaggle.
+Analysis of a coronavirus dataset from kaggle.

 Dataset contains information of age, gender, country of infected individuals along with confirmation of recovery, among other things.